Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/dummyout.md

 	eststo: estpost sum i.x

 An obvious solution is to create dummy variables in the first place before you summarize them.
-And Stata's system command can help you do this:
+Stata's system command can help you do this:

 	tab x, gen(x_)

-This is cumbersome becase a loop may be required when you have multiple categorically variables, such as :
+However, this becomes cumbersome when you have multiple categorically variables, since you probably need to write a loop:

 	foreach var of x y z {
 		tab(`i'), gen(`i'_)